-While at the first glance banks may seem like formal and boring financial institutions, the bank advertising is where you surprisingly find an explosion of creativity.
-There is a fierce competition of wit, fun, puns, tears and usefulness.
+While at the first glance banks may seem like formal and boring financial institutions, bank advertising is where you surprisingly find an explosion of creativity.
+There is a fierce competition of wit, fun, puns, tears, and usefulness.
 And it’s hard not to love it.

-Without further ado, let’s enter the world of big and small finances through these expertly crafted bank ads.
+Without further ado, let’s enter the world of big and small finances through these expertly crafted bank ads with Kitcast.

 1. JPMorgan Chase & Co. – With Freedom Unlimited, You’re Always Earning